r-quantities/errors/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+There is one downstream dependency, constants, for which I'm the maintainer too.